1806 Draped Bust Cent

 Description

 The 1806 Draped Bust Cent is a cent produced at the Philadelphia Mint as part of the Draped Bust Cents 1796-1807 series.
-The U.S. Mint produced 348,000 examples.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a wreath enclosing ONE CENT and fraction 1/100.
-Designed by Robert Scot.
+Total mintage reached 348,000.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a wreath enclosing ONE CENT and fraction 1/100.
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+Estimated market value ranges from $186 to $4.0K depending on grade and condition.
 Struck in copper, weighing 10.89 grams, 28 mm in diameter, with a plain edge.
 Cataloged as PCGS #1513.
-The Draped Bust Cent continued the large cent series with a more refined portrait of Liberty.
-Large cents of this era circulated heavily and surviving examples in high grade are rare.
-The 1799 and 1804 are key dates.

 External References